How to take care of Ringworm on animals

 How Curicyn Original Formula and Wound Care Clay help…

 Curicyn Original Formula or Curicyn Wound Care Clay can be used on ringworm.
-The Curicyn Original Formula is fast acting and promotes rapid healing.
-It cleanses and soothes the area affected by ringworm while helping reduce inflammation and helping releave irritation.
+The Curicyn Original Formula is fast-acting and promotes rapid healing.
+It cleanses and soothes the area affected by ringworm while helping reduce inflammation and helping to relieve irritation.
 The spray nozzle makes it easy to apply.
-It does not stain, burn, itch or create any sensitivity to your animal when applied.
-In addition, it is non-toxic, steroid and antibiotic free.
+It does not stain, burn, itch, or create any sensitivity to your animal when applied.
+In addition, it is non-toxic, steroid, and antibiotic-free.
 Curicyn Wound Care Clay also helps aid in the healing process.
 It is formulated using a combination of bentonite clay, our Original Formula, aloe, plus several other active ingredients that helps accelerate the healing process.
 It will not burn or sting.
-Whether you use the Original Formula or the Wound Care Clay, apply it on the affected area 2 to 3 times a day as necessary.
+Whether you use the Original Formula or the Wound Care Clay, apply it to the affected area 2 to 3 times a day as necessary.

 Prevention and Control

 While it is impossible to completely prevent ringworm, there are certain precautions you can take to help control it and keep it from spreading.
 If you think ringworm may be present, address the disease immediately.
 To get it under control, the environment needs to be properly cleaned and disinfected.
 Clean any grooming tools, bedding, tack, collars, etc. thoroughly with disinfectant during and after treatment.
 And do not let other animals use the infected animal’s things.

 Burke, A. (November 9, 2016).
 Ringworm in dogs – symptoms, treatment, and prevention.
 Retrieved from https://www.akc.org/expert-advice/health/ringworm-in-dogs/